milesdaudistel/notes/notes.md

 #Javascript
 <details><summary>keywords</summary>
-The `function` keyword can be used to define a function inside an expression
+The `function` keyword can be used to define a function.

+	function myFunction(p1, p2) {
+	    return p1 * p2;
+	}

+It is also used to declare anonymous functions.

 	var getRectArea = function(width, height) {
 	    return width * height;